hcp922/helenas-webpage/content/publication/gem5-valid-journal/index.md

 ---
-title:  "Using Arm’s Scalable Vector Extension on Stencil Codes"
+title:  "Semi-automatic validation of cycle-accurate simulation infrastructures: The case for gem5-x86"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Juan M. Cebrian
-- Adrià Armejach
+- Adrián Barredo
 - admin
-- Juan M. Cebrian
-- Rubén Langarita
-- Rekai González-Alberquilla
+- Miquel Moretó
-- Chris Adeniyi-Jones
+- Marc Casas
 - Mateo Valero
-- Marc Casas
-- Miquel Moretó

 date: ""
 doi: ""